thely/artofweb-21/_projects/5-sell-it.md

 #### Images

 To really sell an idea, you need images.
 This project will likely be a bit image-heavy, but you can leverage anything in your power to get those images.
-This includes putting something together in [Canva](https://www.canva.com/), getting stock photos from [Unsplash](https://unsplash.com/), or even rolling the dice with a Google Image search.
+This includes putting something together in [Canva](https://www.canva.com/), getting stock photos from [Unsplash](https://unsplash.com/), get some or even rolling the dice with a Google Image search.

 The only limitation is that, aside from the logo, **you cannot have an image with text on top of it**.
 If you need descriptive text, it needs to go in a tag!